madjava/my-ckad-journey/kubectl-commands.md

 - `k expose deploy -n <name-space> mydeploy --type=NodePort --port=80 --name=service-name --dry-run -o yaml > manifest-file.yaml`<br>
 Same as above but namespace specific.
 Note the `--dry-run -o yaml > manifest-file.yaml` is optional depending on the task at hand.

-- `k scale deployment/deploy --replicas=5`<br>
+- `k scale deploy/<mydeploy> --replicas=5`<br>
-  Quick command to add more replicas for a deployment.
+  Quick command to add more replicas for a deployment called `mydeploy`.
 No need to update the deployment manifest file then apply it if you are faced with this sort of task.

 - `k autoscale deployment foo --min=2 --max=10`<br>
    Quickly create an autoscale for a deployment.<br>